emma418/Library-Status-Dashboard/README.md

 Define properties for the Book entity and annotate them with JPA annotations.

-Create an interface BookRepository in the repository package.

-create a BookRepository and extend JpaRepository.
+Create an interface BookRepository in the repository package and extend JpaRepository.

-**4.Create Seeder to Populate Books:**
+**4.Create Seeder to Populate Books H2 in-memory database:**

 Create a new class DbSeeder and use it to populate the BookRepository with some initial books.

+Access the H2 console via http://localhost:<BookService-Port>/h2-console to manage and query the database

 **5. Create Controller and Service to operate books**